hortonworks-spark/spark-atlas-connector/README.md

 > Only part of inputs are tracked in Streaming query.

-This is from design choice on "trade-off": Kafka source supports subscribing with "pattern" and SAC cannot enumerate all matching existing topics, or even all possible topics (even it's possible it doesn't make sense, though).
+This is from design choice on "trade-off": Kafka source supports subscribing with "pattern" and SAC cannot enumerate all matching existing topics, or even all possible topics (even if it was possible, it won't make sense).

-We found "executed plan" provides actual topics which each (micro) batch read and processed, but as a result, only inputs which participate on (micro) batch are being included as "inputs" in "spark_process" entity.
+"executed plan" provides actual topics which each (micro) batch reads and processes, and as a result, only inputs which participate in (micro) batch are included as "inputs" in "spark_process" entity.

-If your query are running long enough that it ingests data from all topics, it would have all topics in "spark_process" entity.
+If your query runs long enough that it ingests data from all topics, it will have all topics in "spark_process" entity.

 > SAC doesn't support tracking changes on columns (Spark models).